MENUCLOSE

 LGBTQ+ Inclusive Céilí

-Sun 22 June
+Sun 21 June

 Location: The People’s Pavilion

-Wayne has been dancing since he was five years old and has won many awards, including the Leinster Championship.
+In this class, we’ll cover the basic Irish dancing steps and learn some fun ceilí dances like Shoe the Donkey and The Walls of Limerick.
+This class is open to everyone — no matter your experience or background.
 For the past three years, Wayne has been organising Irish dance and ceilí classes specifically for the LGBTQ+ community, creating a warm and supportive space where all are welcome.
 Whether you’re completely new to Irish dance or have some experience, this is the perfect chance to have fun, learn something new, and connect with others in a joyful and inclusive environment.

 For more information on Wayne’s classes, you can check out this article: Meet the queer Irish dancer bringing LGBTQ+ friendly classes to Dublin

-Explore Queer Identity and Creativity through Zine Making
+Explore Queer Expression through Playful Zine Making

-Fri 27 June
+Fri 26 June

-Location: Matheson Creativity Hub.
+Location: Matheson Creativity Hub

 Free, booking required.
 Book here.

-Sun 29 June
+Sun 28 June